 We have many time honored New Years Day eating traditions here in the South.
-Black-eyed peas and greens are standard New Year’s Day fare.
-This recipe for Tex-Mex Black Eyed Peas And Ham adds a bit of a South-of-the-border twist adding ham, bacon, tomatoes, chilis and an array of seasonings to make it more interesting.
+Black-eyed peas and greens are standard New Year's Day fare.
+This recipe for Tex-Mex Black Eyed Peas and Ham adds a bit of a South-of-the-border twist adding ham, bacon, tomatoes, chilies and an array of seasonings to make it more interesting.
 A scoop of rice is optional but, it provides the perfect bed to soak up the flavorful sauce.
-Trust me, you won’t want to leave a drop behind.
+Trust me, you won't want to leave a drop behind.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!